Elorfiniel/gaze-point-estimation-demo/README.md

 ### Download Resources

-Follow instructions in `estimator/checkpoint/README.md` (for ONNX model) and `sketch/assets/README.md` (for font file) to download the required resources before running the demo.
+Follow instructions in `estimator/checkpoint/README.md` (for ONNX model), `sketch/assets/README.md` (for font file) and `estimator/resources/README.md` (for optional external resources) to download or prepare the required resources before running the demo.

 ### Run the Demo